rudrajit15/rudrajit15.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
 I completed my PhD in Computer Science at UT Austin, advised by Prof. Sujay Sanghavi and Prof. Inderjit S. Dhillon.
 I will join Google Research as a Research Scientist.
 I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning (ML), especially under data-centric constraints.
-More broadly, I like to understand the theoretical foundations of ML algorithms with the ultimate goal of designing more effective methods.
+In general, I like to develop theoretically grounded ML algorithms.

 Previously, I received the combined B.Tech. and M.Tech. degree in Electrical Engineering from IIT Bombay.
 Here I worked under the guidance of Prof. Subhasis Chaudhuri and I was awarded the Undergraduate Research Award.